Momentum-Team-20/notes/intro-js.md

 ---

-## Conditionals
+## Conditionals & Logical Flow

-One of the most basic things we need to do in programming is say "if this thing is true, then do this other thing."

-# We use **if/else** statements for this.

 One of the most basic things we need to do in programming is say "if this thing is true, then do this.
 (And if it's not true, then don't do it.)"

+### We use **if** statements to determine what code to run after checking some condition.

-Sometimes we also want to say "And if it's not true, then do that."
+Sometimes we also want to say "And if it's not true, then do something different."

-We use **if** and **if/else** statements for this.
+### We use **if/else** statements to indicate code that should run when some condition is not true.

 ---